Kywal/osc-assistant/README.md

-# truck-listify
+# truck-list-manager
-Dynamics truck lists to facilite assignment-related tasks
+Manager of dynamics truck lists to optimize and simplify assignment-related tasks